zachnieto/neatqueueweb/docs/README.md

 ## Number Of Teams
 ### `/numberofteams`
 #### Description
- (default: 2) Sets the number of teams.
+ (Default: 2) Sets the number of teams.
 #### Usage: `/numberofteams [number]`
 #### Arguments:
 `number`: *(Required)* The number of teams.